aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/shapes/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Working with shape on an Excel worksheet
 ---

-## Working with shapes on an Excel file.
+## Working with shapes on an Excel file

 - [How to get all shapes on an Excel worksheet.](/cells/shapes/get-all/)
 - [How to get a shape by Index inside on an Excel worksheet.](/cells/shapes/get/)